Slip and Fall Accidents

 How Do Slip & Falls Happen?

-Slip and fall accidents generally happen when property owners fail to maintain their premises, including removing, repairing, or warning of dangerous conditions that pose a foreseeable risk of injury to others.
+Slip and fall accidents generally occur when property owners fail to maintain their premises, including removing, repairing, or warning of dangerous conditions that pose a foreseeable risk of injury to others.

 Some examples of dangerous property conditions that commonly lead to slip and falls include: